KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/utility/oscilloscope_advanced.rst

 .. rubric:: Description

 This effect/filter draws a 2D oscilloscope over the clip.
-It does the same as :ref:`effects-oscilloscope` but offers more parameters and features, such as drawing a line across the frame that is used for the computations.
+It does the same as :doc:`/effects_and_compositions/video_effects/utility/oscilloscope` but offers more parameters and features, such as drawing a line across the frame that is used for the computations.

 .. rubric:: Parameters